SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde_Schwarz_NetCCU800_FM.md

 # Rohde Schwarz NetCCU800 FM

-This driver is developed for devices such as the **Rohde Schwarz NetCCU800 FM**.
+This connector is developed for devices such as the **Rohde Schwarz NetCCU800 FM**.
 It polls several SNMP parameters and displays them on different pages.
 It also allows the user to configure certain settings.
 Traps are intercepted to update program and status information.

 ## About